V4Fire/Client/src/core/component/directives/render/README.md

 # core/component/directives/render

-This module provides a directive to create a composition of multiple functions that return VNode-s without using JSX.
+This module provides a directive to create a composition of multiple functions that return VNodes without using JSX.

 ## Usage